lorenzo-lepore/nutrimate/README.md

 - A .env file must be added to the root folder of the project.
 This file must contain the variable MAPS_API_KEY.
 In this section, please provide your API key
 - A reference to the .env file must be added (or uncommented, if found) in the asset section of the pubspec.yaml file
 - Commented code in the lib/widgets/supermarkets.dart file must be uncommented
+- Commented code in the main.dart needed for the .env loading must be uncommented

 Project-needed dependencies must be downloaded by running `flutter pub get` (mandatory).